grkn/FsmStateManagement/README.md

 Docker compose yaml is uploaded for local redis implementation. docker-compose up command in the FsmStateManagement folder starts the redis.

-- Finite State Machine is implemnted on server with core package.
+- Finite State Machine is implemented on server with core package.
 - Also there is state management api.
 - There are postman collections.